 In January and March 2019, plaintiffs filed three putative class action complaints in the U.S. District Court for the Southern District of New York against numerous financial institutions, including DBAG and the Corporation.
 The complaints allege that the defendants, members of the panel of banks that provided U.S. Dollar LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress USD LIBOR submissions from February 1, 2014 through the present.
 These actions have been consolidated, and on July 1, 2019, the plaintiffs filed a consolidated amended complaint.
-On August 30, 2019, the defendants moved to dismiss the consolidated amended complaint.
+The consolidated action is the subject of fully briefed motions to dismiss, and oral argument was heard on January 30, 2020.